SajixInc/PDF-Generator-Python/README.md

   - Appointments

-from apis response and they can save it as a new PDF file with their information included in the document. using all above software tools
+from API's response we can save an create a PDF file.
+Here is the sample response pdf file created with pdf-generator-python

 <table>